wpswings/mwb-bookings-for-woocommerce/README.txt

 * WooCommerce Bookings plugin is compatible with [**Return Refund and Exchange for WooCommerce**](https://wordpress.org/plugins/woo-refund-and-exchange-lite/) and [**WooCommerce RMA For Return Refund & Exchange**](https://wpswings.com/product/rma-return-refund-exchange-for-woocommerce-pro/?utm_source=wpswings-bookings-org&utm_medium=bookings-org-page&utm_campaign=rma-pro-plugin).
 This will help the customers in receiving the overdue reimbursement or refunds easily using the WooCommerce bookings plugin.

 * The Bookings for WooCommerce is compatible with WordPress Multilingual i.e. WPML plugin and Multisite.

+* Our Bookings plugin is compatible with [**Subscriptions for WooCommerce**](https://wordpress.org/plugins/subscriptions-for-woocommerce/) and [**Subscriptions For WooCommerce Pro**](https://wpswings.com/product/subscriptions-for-woocommerce-pro/?utm_source=booking-org-page&utm_medium=referral&utm_campaign=subscriptions-pro).
+This allows merchants to list subscription-based booking products on their websites.
+They can charge sign-up fees and make it a recurring booking product.

 == WHAT PREMIUM VERSION OF BOOKINGS FOR WOOCOMMERCE PRO OFFERS ==